0xNetizen/Buidler_Governance/README.md

 "price", unless stated otherwise, always refers to [tokens trader receives]/[tokens trader gives] i.e. traders always want the price to be as high as possible no matter if they are trading on the `buy` or `sell` side of the auction.
 Similarly, price is always increasing on both sides of the auction.

-`WAD` refers to the use of fixed point 18 decimals while "int" refers to using integers.
+`WAD` refers to the use of fixed point 18 decimals.

 |name |type |description
 |-----|-----|-----------